 Understand basic pathophysiology, natural history, and management of HIV.
 Assess risks for HIV transmission and counsel patients on risk reduction.
 Understand ethical, social, psychological, legal aspects of HIV and importance of ancillary services in managing HIV (model for management of serious chronic illness).
 Understand safe, effective outpatient use of parenteral antibiotics.
 Recognize epidemiology and clinical presentation of STD and how they are controlled in collaboration with public health.
-Observe outpatient management of tuberculosis and cystic fibrosis.
+Observe outpatient management of tuberculosis and other infectious diseases.
 Integrate knowledge of pathophysiology, clinical presentation, management, and social aspects of these diseases.

 Observational: Participate in clinical care of outpatients in various settings.
 Clinical: Interview, examine, and assess clinic patients and discus with attending faculty.
-Required: Attend clinics in HIV, STD, Tuberculosis, Outpatient Parenteral Antibiotic Therapy, Cystic Fibrosis, and other clinical experiences, plus infectious disease conferences, and outside reading, Schedule is planned by student and faculty coordinator.
+Required: Attend clinics in HIV, STD, Tuberculosis, Outpatient Parenteral Antibiotic Therapy, Infectious Disease Consultation, and/or other clinical experiences as the schedule allows, plus infectious disease conferences, and outside reading, Schedule is planned by student and faculty coordinator.
 No night or weekend call.